V1TO-C/IB_MCP/README.md

 ### 📦 Interactive Brokers Routers Generator Docker Container [WIP]

 Routers are currently manually developed as the official Open Api Json file fails validations.
-See [Future Work](#future-work) and [Enpoints Status](#endpoints-status)
+See [Future Work](#future-work) and [Endpoints Status](#endpoints-status)

 ### 📦 IB MCP Server Docker Container
 This Docker container sets up and runs the **Interactive Brokers (IB) Model Context Protocol (MCP) Server**, which provides an interface for interacting with the IB API gateway.